Selfish or Selfing – Watch that inner critic

 For me this means making time for my daily yoga and meditation and having joyful time in the garden with nature to balance out my office time.
 It takes will power and commitment but for me SELFING is the least selfish thing I can do.
 It has taken a long time to learn how to give to myself and I am a far better person for it.
 It ensures I stay in my FLOW.

 If I feel a bit out of balance I know its time for some ‘Guilt Free Selfing” like a walk in the rainforest, a yoga nidra or to get out in the garden and feel the dirt under my feet.
+Spend fun time with my loved ones.

 I have also designed my business to keep me in my flow – I facilitate nourishing retreats and workshops with my beloved husband so we can share with beautiful people in tranquil surroundings.
 I sing every day and write from home looking out over my tropical garden.
 I practise a personal yoga practice and make time for stillness or meditation.
-And I love to grow veggies and eat healthy nourishing live food.
+And I love to grow veggies then cook and eat healthy nourishing live food.

 Lets face it when we’re rested, nourished and have taken time to uplift our soul we feel GREAT!
 This vibration of presence, contentment and openness then has a flow-on effect to everyone we meet.